Is Pastina Good When Sick?

 Quick Carbohydrate Fix

 Illness often leaves you feeling drained, and carbohydrates are the body’s fastest energy source.
-Pastina delivers a steady supply of glucose to keep your energy levels stable, allowing you to focus on recovery.
+Pastina delivers a steady supply of glucose to stabilize your energy levels, allowing you to focus on recovery.

 Protein-Enhanced Variations

-By pairing pastina with eggs, cheese, or legumes, you can boost its protein content, making it a more balanced and fulfilling meal.
+You can boost its protein content by pairing pasta with eggs, cheese, or legumes, making it a more balanced and fulfilling meal.
 Protein is vital for tissue repair and immune system support.

 Recipe Idea: Egg Drop Pastina :

-- Cook pastina in chicken broth until tender.
+1. Cook pasta in chicken broth until tender.

 Versatile Preparations for Illness :